yuruiz/SmartProperty/README.md

 2014-03-24 (bitcoin_v1):

-Rewrote 85% of the code forked from the version created by Ken Shirriff over at: http://www.righto.com/2014/02/bitcoins-hard-way-using-raw-bitcoin.html
+Rewrote most of the code forked from the version created by Ken Shirriff over at: http://www.righto.com/2014/02/bitcoins-hard-way-using-raw-bitcoin.html

 This is still issue when trying to broadcast transaction via TESTNET3, have not yet tried the MAIN NET yet.